JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 - the main JavaScript file (`index-[hash].js`)
 - a JavaScript file for each component of each route.

-With Vuecli, it uses a similar technique but using a Webpack comment.
+With Vuecli, it uses a similar technique but using a Webpack comment to name the chunk with magic comment:

 ```javascript
 var routes = [